-In sum, we define intermediation as any entrepreneurial roles in discovering or creating entrepreneurial opportunities by making markets between potential buyer and sellers in the value chain.
-We argue that intermediaries are especially likely to emerge in sectors whereby information asymmetries are considerable, such as in industries requiring complex knowledge (e.g., consulting).
+In sum, we define intermediation as any entrepreneurial roles in discovering or creating entrepreneurial opportunities by making markets between potential buyer and sellers in the value chain, and argue that intermediaries are especially likely to emerge in sectors whereby information asymmetries are considerable, such as in industries requiring complex knowledge.
 Extending this logic, in the next section we suggest that many entrepreneurs may be fruitfully conceptualized as intermediaries who discover or create entrepreneurial opportunities by making markets.